Graph flattenability: Properties

-For a detailed treatment of this topic, see Chapter 11.2 of.
+For a detailed treatment of this topic, see Chapter 11.2 of Deza & Laurent.

 Euclidean flattenability

 This section concerns flattenability results in Euclidean space, where distance is measured using the $l_2$ norm, also called the Euclidean norm.

-1-Flattenable graphs
+1-flattenable graphs

-The following theorem is folklore and shows that the only forbidden minor for -flattenability is the complete graph $K_3$.
+The following theorem is folklore and shows that the only forbidden minor for 1-flattenability is the complete graph $K_3$.

 Theorem.
 A graph is 1-flattenable if and only if it is a forest.